 Using social media platforms is way more affordable than radio, television, or newspaper ads.
-If don’t correctly, your ROI (return on investment) will more than make up for the time and cost that you spend on your social media.
+If done correctly, your ROI (return on investment) will more than makeup for the time and cost that you spend on your social media.
 It is recommended that you spend at least 6 hours each week on your platform of choice to see the benefits.

 Search Engine Optimization and Better Ranking